 Boy and Girl Scouts of America are great organizations that don't have the hefty up front fee of many of the sports clubs.
 There is fundraising involved to deflate the extra expenses throughout the year, but the average membership fee is $15 yearly.
 Uniforms and extras often can be purchased second hand from scout leaders or online auctions.
 Don't buy supplies until you talk to your group's leader.
 The mission of both groups is to encourage not to prohibit members from getting involved, so cost shouldn't become a deterring factor.

 Believe it or not, there are 4-H groups in just about every city/county in the country.
 Even major metropolitan cities have 4-H organizations.
 Whether you join to raise an animal, always the first choice of children, or to learn about agriculture, 4-H is an educational organization for a minimal amount of money.
 Some charge a registration fee around the $15 mark of the scout groups, but most only charge for supplies.
-Depending upon the projects that the children choose, the cost can be nominal.
-Children involved in 4-H learn high levels of responsibility and community involvement as well as agricultural skills useful in any rural or urban setting.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!